-Paul Weller (born John William Weller) found his voice early, bellowing rock ‘n’ roll covers in working men’s clubs as a teenager during The Jam‘s nascent years.
+Paul Weller (born John William Weller on 25 May 1958) found his voice early, bellowing rock ‘n’ roll covers in working men’s clubs as a teenager during The Jam‘s nascent years.

 By the time he was in his 20’s his husky bark was arguably the most recognisable voice of the post-punk era.